BTU Calculator: How Many BTUs Do I Need?

 Updated for 2026 IECC standards and current equipment sizing.

-On this page: Calculator · Adjustment factors · Climate zones · Equipment guide · Methodology · FAQ
+On this page: Calculator · BTU by room size · Adjustment factors · Climate zones · Equipment guide · Methodology · FAQ

 Just need a quick estimate?
 The simple BTU calculator gives you an answer in 10 seconds with just room dimensions.

-The simple calculator uses room area and insulation only.
-This calculator adds six more variables — climate zone, ceiling height, window count, sun exposure, occupants, and room type — for an estimate within 10–15% of a professional Manual J load calculation.
+Uses climate zone, ceiling height, window count, sun exposure, occupants, and room type for an estimate within 10–15% of a professional Manual J load calculation.
+Already know your BTUs?
+Shop window ACs · Mini splits · Space heaters · Heat pumps

 This estimate accounts for room area, volume, insulation, climate zone, windows, sun exposure, occupants, room type, floor level, and ductwork losses.
 For a code-compliant load calculation, consult an HVAC professional or use a full Manual J tool.